 This vitamin is important for strength trainees, because it is necessary for optimal bone strength, mineral metabolism, immune function, neuromuscular functioning and testosterone synthesis.
 So yes, your vitamin D level influences strength development.

-Since virtually the entire population in first world countries is deprived of sunlight and there is very little vitamin D in food, means almost everyone benefits from supplementation.
+Since virtually the entire population in first world countries is deprived of sunlight and there is very little vitamin D in food, this means almost everyone benefits from supplementation.

 Since vitamin D is fat soluble, it is best to consume it with a meal with fats in it to make sure all of it is absorbed.
 Dosage is usually recommended by manufacturers and there is little to worry about overdosing, as excess amounts of vitamin D are destroyed by your body.

-If you want to boost your vitamin D with real foods, go for beef liver, fatty fish, cheese and egg yolks.
+If you want to boost your vitamin D with real foods, go for (beef) liver, fatty fish, cheese and egg yolks.
 I take a supplement almost daily, especially in the winter.
 If I eat liver or fatty fish or I was in the sun a lot (a rare occasion), I just skip the supplement for a day or two.

 An easy and tasty way of getting lots of vitamin D is my liver pate recipe.
 Check it out, even if you usually don’t like liver, this will make you a believer.